 Reusable respirators come in both half face and full face varieties, both of which offer protection from various particulates, gases and vapours.
 Half face masks provide a seal which fits over the nose and under the chin.
 Combined with appropriate filters, a half face mask will provide protection against particulates, gases and vapours.

 Full face masks provide an improved seal and therefore improved protection compared to the half face mask.
 A full face mask covers the eyes and face which provides protection against irritating vapours, mists, and splashed chemicals.
 Converting from a half face mask to a full face mask with a P3 particulate filter provides 50 times more protection.

 Filters are designed to be used against specific gases and vapours.
 They are individually marked according to what vapours and/or gases they can be used against.
 There are three classifications of particulate filters – P1, P2 and P3.
 Each offers a different level of protection against particulates and airborne toxins.

 Filters are individually designed to be used against specific gases and vapours.
 Filters are marked according to what vapours and/or gases they protect against.

 Filters are also classed by absorbency, 1 being low to medium, 2 being medium, and 3 being high absorption.
-The higher the absorbency, the higher concentration of gases and vapours the filter effectively work at.
+The higher the absorbency, the higher concentration of gases and vapours the filter effectively works at.

 Filters typically protect against a number of gases and vapours, not just one.
 A filter that protects against organic vapours (boiling points >65°C), Acid Gases, Sulphur Dioxide, and Ammonia all at Class 1 absorbency would be displayed on product as: